Tenant Eviction Notices in Dubai: Tenant Rights, Rules & Legal Process

 If you receive an eviction notice, take the following steps:

-• Negotiate with the landlord – In some cases, landlords may agree to extend your stay or offer compensation.
+• Negotiate with the landlord – In some cases, landlords may agree to extend your stay or offer eviction compensation.

 • Prepare to vacate – If the eviction is lawful, start making arrangements for a new rental.